Most traders treat volatility like something that happens to them.

 Most traders are over-leveraged and under-prepared.

 When volatility spikes, they panic.
 They sell bottoms.
 They buy tops.
-Emotions take over.
+Emotions take over and rational exit strategies collapse.

-Pros Trade Volatility - They Don't Fear It
+Professionals Trade Volatility - They Do Not Fear It

 Professionals size positions around expected volatility.